shaloo/docs.arcana/docs/howto/onboard_users/wallet_pwdless_login.md

 !!! note

-      You can enable more than one authentication mechanism for dApp end users.
-In addition to passwordless login, you can also allow dApp users to onboard using other [supported authentication mechanisms]({{page.meta.arcana.root_rel_path}}/howto/config_social_providers.md).
+      You can enable more than one social provider to authenticate dApp users.
+In addition to passwordless login, you can also allow the users to onboard using other [social providers]({{page.meta.arcana.root_rel_path}}/howto/config_social/index.md).

 ### Step 2: Integrate with Arcana Auth SDK